cleophasmashiri/jbpm-katas/README.md

 6. Compare your solution with final one below.
 [https://github.com/cleophasmashiri/exclusive-gateway-pizza-delivery-initial.git](https://github.com/cleophasmashiri/exclusive-gateway-pizza-delivery-initial.git)

-For more articles go to: [https://www.bpmkatas.com/](https://www.bpmkatas.com/).
+For more articles go to my blog at: [https://www.bpmkatas.com/](https://www.bpmkatas.com/).